|We Are The Gator

 I can't work up much empathy for these people.
 And it bothers me.
 First off, I have relatives who I am sure have had their own "fuck that gator" moments (you guys know who you are, no reason for me to call you out).
 I know even in my own immediate family, the line between smart and stupid is a thin one.
 I've learned of my son riding on the trunk of his buddy's car as he goes down the street.
 Hell, I once ran through a train crossing perfectly sober and aware and still at risk of being crushed by the train just a few yards away.

 This recognition of human nature is what the wall trilogy of poems that have formed the February 2017 blogs have been about.
 We all have been the death-defier; just as importantly, we have all been the gator.
 Not wanting to offend the creationists, but I believe we are all just minutes removed (given the cosmic timeline of the world) from the animals.
 When weak, or scared, or ignorant, or backed against the wall, human nature is as un-refined as the fiercest beasts in our kingdom.
-We show our gator in small doses--when our rivals lose a big football game, when someone who has hurt us meets karma face to face, when someone so different for us suffers a hardship.
+We show our gator in small doses--when our rivals lose a big football game, when someone who has hurt us meets karma face to face, when someone so different from us suffers a hardship.
 It's one of the reasons diversity is an important topic in education and beyond; it helps ultimately to show that we all are the same, even if the same gator.

 The problem is that social media feeds our gator bellies way too easily.